 I’ll get to what’s in them in a minute.
 But first I want to tell you how this idea came up.
 You see, Mom has been here for a few weeks now.
 She’s helping a friend recover from back surgery.
 The friend can’t drive while she’s on certain medications for her back.

-While Mom was staying with us, this event popped up and we started thinking of ideas for fancy appetizers.
+While Mom was staying with us, this event popped up and we started thinking of ideas for ways to use hummus.
 I can’t even remember most of the ideas we played with.
-Something with puff pastry, some kind of palmier or bruschetta; just throwing ideas out there.
+Some kind of dip, maybe spread or bruschetta; just throwing ideas out there.

 Told you I’d get to what’s in these eggs that makes them fancy, didn’t I?
 These eggs have your standard egg yolks and some mayonnaise, but they also boast two kinds of hummus; kalamata olive and roasted red pepper.
 They also have some za’atar in the mixture, too.